Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 Who can’t apply

-You can’t apply for a grant if:
+You can’t apply for this grant if:

-- you have already applied to the Tuesday 5 September 2023 closing date for the Arts Projects grant categories for the same activity
+- you have already applied to the 2 September 2025 closing date for the Arts Projects grant categories for the same activity

 - you have an overdue grant report